When it comes to smoked meats, nothing really shoots ahead of smoked beef brisket. It can outdo anything and everything.

-Keep the point cut (fattier side) near the fire, and flat cut (leaner side) towards the smokestack.
+Keep the point cut (fattier side) near the fire, and the flat cut (leaner side) towards the smokestack.
 Since the point cut has extra layers of fat, it won’t dry out easily even after being too close to the fire.
-Whereas, the flat cut is too lean, so it must be away from the heat or else it will burn.
+Whereas the flat cut is too lean, so it must be away from the heat or else it will burn.

 Using the Accessories

 Use a drip pan to prevent undesirable flare-ups.

 Also, once you insert the brisket, make sure you fill up half of the water pan with a mixture of water and apple cider vinegar (3 tablespoons of ACV).
 Place the water tray into the smoker.
 Heat causes the meat to dry out and lose moisture.
 Keeping a water pan will retain the moisture in the smoker chamber and help in better penetration of smoke into the brisket.

 Lastly, close the lid and allow the heat to do its wonders!

 Keep on checking the water pan every hour and fill it with ACV as needed.
 Similarly, also refill the wood chunks in the smoke box as required.